drewgolden/balena-ads-b/README.md

  1. Head back to the Balena dashboard and your device's page.
 Click on the *Device Variables*-button – *D(x)*.
 Add a variable named `PLANEFINDER_SHARECODE` and paste the value of your existing Plane Finder key, e.g. `7e3q8n45wq369`.
 You can find your key at Plane Finder's *[Your Receivers](https://planefinder.net/account/receivers)* page.
  2. On your device's page in the Balena dashboard, restart the *planefinder* application under *Services* by clicking the "cycle" icon next to the service name.

-### Alternative B: Setup a new FlightRadar24 receiver
+### Alternative B: Setup a new Plane Finder receiver
 If you have not previously set up a Plane Finder receiver that you want to reuse, do the following steps:

  1. Register a new [Plane Finder account](https://planefinder.net).